More on the long time stability of Feynman-Kac semigroups: Results

 Taking $\varphi=h\in\Linfty_W(\X)$ and using $Q^f h = \Lambda h$ we obtain

-so that $\Lambda=\mu_f^*( Q^f \ind )$, as claimed. \end{proof}
+so that $\Lambda=\mu_f^\star( Q^f \ind )$, as claimed. \end{proof}

 Although stated in an abstract setting, Theorem~\ref{prop:SCGF} has a natural interpretation.
-If $Q^f=\e^{f}Q$ where $Q$ is the evolution operator of a Markov chain $(x_k)_{k\in\N}$ with $x_0\sim\mu$, then~\eqref{eq:SCGF} rewrites
+If $Q^f=\e^{f}Q$ where~$Q$ is the evolution operator of a Markov chain $(x_k)_{k\in\N}$ with $x_0\sim\mu$, then~\eqref{eq:SCGF} rewrites

 which is a standard formula for the scaled cumulant generating function (SCGF, or logarithmic spectral radius) in large deviations theory~\cite{dembo2010large,kontoyiannis2005large}.
-We remind that $\E_{\mu}$ stands for the expectation with respect to all trajectories with initial condition distributed according to~$\mu$.
+We remind that~$\E_{\mu}$ stands for the expectation with respect to all trajectories with initial condition distributed according to~$\mu$.
 On the other hand,~\eqref{eq:average} means that this SCGF can be expressed as the average rate of creation of probability of the process under the invariant measure.
 In particular, if $Q^f=Q$ is the evolution operator of a Markov chain, $\Lambda =1$ since there is no creation of probability.
 Formula~\eqref{eq:average} does not seem typical in the large deviations literature, but was used in~\cite{ferre2017error} to quantify the bias arising from discretizing a continuous Feynman--Kac dynamics.

 \begin{remark} It should be clear from the proofs that Assumptions 1 to 3 can be adapted or relaxed depending on the context.
-In particular, we typically consider situations in which the state space $\X$ is (a subset of) $\R^d$, and the transition kernel $Q^f$ has a transition density $p^f(x,y)>0$ jointly continuous in $x,y$.
-In this case, Assumptions~\ref{as:minogeneral} and~\ref{as:regularity} are immediately fulfilled by setting $\eta_n(dx) = \ind_{K_n}(x)dx/|K_n|$ for each compact $K_n$, as we will see in Section~\ref{sec:continuous}.

-Similarly, the assumption that~$W\geq 1$ can be weakened into: $W$ is lower bounded by a positive constant on each compact set.
+In particular, we typically consider situations in which the state space~$\X$ is (a subset of)~$\R^d$, and the transition kernel~$Q^f$ has a transition density $p^f(x,y)>0$ jointly continuous in $x,y$.
+In this case, Assumptions~\ref{as:minogeneral} and~\ref{as:regularity} are immediately fulfilled by setting $\eta_n(dx) = \ind_{K_n}(x)dx/|K_n|$ for each compact~$K_n$, as we will see in Section~\ref{sec:continuous}.
+Similarly, the assumption that~$W\geq 1$ can be weakened into:~$W$ is lower bounded by a positive constant on each compact set.

 Another remark of interest is that the regularity condition (Assumption~\ref{as:regularity}) is not satisfied by Metropolis type kernels~\cite{robert2004monte}, which are therefore not covered by our analysis.
+The obstruction here is that we cannot prove with our techniques that the essential spectral radius of~$Q^f$ is~0, because the compactness argument used in the first step of the proof of Lemma~\ref{lem:specQV} in Appendix~\ref{sec:specQV} fails.
+However, we believe that a finer spectral analysis can cope with this situation, see for instance~\cite{wu2004essential} for a careful study of the essential spectrum of discrete time Markov chains.